taskrabbit/route_counter/README.md

   $ bundle exec rake routes:count:local
 ```

-TODO: All of this gets stored on your disk.
+All of this gets stored on your disk.
 If you want to clear it out.

 ```bash
   $ bundle exec rake route_counter:local:clear